CSCfi/csc-env-eff/hands-on/disk-areas/disk-areas-tutorial.md

 ### How do you identify your personal and project-specific directories in Puhti and Mahti supercomputers?

 Each user at CSC supercomputer (Puhti or Mahti) owns different disk areas (or directories), each one with a specific purpose.
-Let's get familiar with them by issuing the following command in login node:
+You can get familiar with the directories by issuing the following command in login node:

 ```bash
 csc-workspaces